Lukbert93/AnaphoricAmbiguity_MAThesis/README.md

     |--- documentation/
         |
         |--- study-design.pdf
+        |--- study-design.png
                 The used methodlogy in the theis.
     |--- scripts/
         |
+        |--- RuleBasedFramework.Rmd
+                Main script for the rule based categorisation process in R (markdown).
-        |--- test.md
+        |--- DescriptiveStatistics.Rmd
-                The used methodlogy in the theis.
+                Script for executing the descriptive statistics in addition to the rule based categorisation in R (markdown).
-        |--- test.md
+        |--- DescriptiveStatisticsVisual.html
-                The used methodlogy in the theis.
+                Output for the descriptive statistics in HTML including the visualisations.
     |--- figures/
         |
         |--- test.md